 The policy covers damages to the structure in case of a fire, flood, earthquake, storm, or cyclone.

-Content cover, on the other hand, means coverage for articles inside the home like appliances, furniture, and fittings or personal belongings like jewellery.
+Content cover, on the other hand, means coverage for articles inside the home like appliances, furniture, and fittings, or personal belongings like jewelry.

 Insurers recommend the package policy as it provides all-inclusive coverage.

 2. Fire and associated perils